 Look at this lens' f/1.8 results and you will think this is a great lens.
 Stop down to f/2.8 and expect to be very impressed.
 In the center of the frame, this lens has very good wide-open sharpness.
 When stopped down to f/2.8, the center of the frame details become razor sharp, showing exceptional resolution and contrast.

 In general, lenses are not as sharp in the periphery where light rays must be bent more strongly than they are in the center.
 This lens is surprisingly sharp even in extreme full frame corners at f/1.8 and the performance at f/2.8 is really impressive.

 Taking the testing outdoors ... here is a series of center-of-the-frame 100% resolution crop examples.
 These images were captured using a Sony a7R III.
 The images were processed in Capture One using the Natural Clarity method with the sharpening amount set to only "30" on a 0-1000 scale.
-Note that even modestly-high sharpness settings are destructive to image details and hide the true characteristics of a lens.
+Note that images from most cameras require some level of sharpening but too-high sharpness settings are destructive to image details and hide the deficiencies of a lens.

 As a rule, we show the wide-open aperture and then full stop narrower increments.
 Keep in mind that f/2 is only 1/3 stop narrower than f/1.8 and little difference is expected at this small change.

 In some lens designs, the plane of sharp focus can move forward or backward as a narrower aperture is selected.
 This is called focus shift (residual spherical aberration or RSA), it is seldom (never?) desired, and this lens does not exhibit such.